RobertMartinez/robertmartinez.github.io/_posts/2016-01-04-temptation-bundling-running.md

 ##Conclusion

-I definitely have not fallen in love running like Caballo Blanco or the other notable characters of Born to Run.
+I definitely have not fallen in love with running like Caballo Blanco or the other notable characters of Born to Run.
 However, I don't hate it anymore and I'm throughly addicted to a process that improves my life.
 That's a considerable victory.
 Tempation bundling worked for me in this case, and I can't wait to apply it to other aspects of my life.

 {% include image.html url="http://i.imgur.com/IGWMrP8.jpg"%}

 <a id="01" href="#00">[0]</a> I'm going to skip the part where I bought some Vibrams and prompty injured my calves.
-I've encountered people who have become so smitten with the shoes that they now exclusively wear only that shoe, but for me they've caused nothing but grief.
+I've encountered people who have become so smitten with the shoes that they now exclusively wear only that brand, but for me they've caused nothing but grief.

 <a id="11" href="#10">[1]</a> I confess that I don't include geocaching in 100% of my runs.
 It's definitely my ideal, but I sometimes don't have the extra 15-30 mins necessary to discover the hidden cache.
 Right now I'm considering it as a treat for when I do indeed have the time.